 My University of Sheffield Environment (MUSE) is a gateway to online services used at the University.
 At the top of every University webpage is the Log in to MUSE link.
 Click on this and sign in with your University username and password.
 Click the My services menu to access all your online services.

 The student printing service is known as the pre-pay printing system or printing and copying management system (PCMS).
 You can print to student printers from University computers or from your own laptop or desktop computer at home (via VPN).
-You will be able to use the system once you have registered at the University and on doing so you will be credited £2; after that, you must credit your account through MUSE (click on MyPrinting Account and pay using a debit/credit card) or by using value loading machines located in Libraries and IT Centres.
-The value loaders accept coins and notes in the following denominations: 5p, 10p, 20p, 50p, £1, £2, £5, £20.
+You will be able to use the system once you have registered at the University and on doing so you will be credited £2; after that, you must credit your account through MUSE (click on MyPrinting Account and pay using a debit card, credit card or PayPal).

 In History all work is submitted electronically using Turnitin, a plagiarism detection service.
 To submit to Turnitin, login to MOLE and click on the module link that you wish to submit to.
 From the MOLE module page click on the Turnitin link and then the link for that particular submission.
 On submission of your work you will receive a digital receipt that you can print for proof of submission.

 Your University Drive (U:Drive) is a secure online space on one of the University servers where you can store files.
 It is accessible on the University Desktop from START > My Programs > Computer > U:Drive.
 On the desktop is a folder labelled My Documents.
 This folder resides on your U:drive and so saving content here is recommended.
 To access your U:Drive off campus, login to MUSE and click on UniDrive from the all services link.